101 Exterminators

 Report Issuance

-The completed Structural Pest Control Report (SPCB Form PR-2) is issued within 48 hours and delivered electronically.
-We can expedite to 24 hours for time-sensitive transactions.
+The completed Structural Pest Control Report (SPCB Form PR-2) is delivered electronically as soon as it is written up.
+Expedited handling is available for time-sensitive transactions.

 04